★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Both can be true, depending on your situation.

 The problem is that a lot of homeowners get pressured into expensive removal without a real reason, while others ignore warning signs until the roof timbers are already damaged.
 The goal is to understand what matters so you can make a smart call.
+If removal does turn out to be the right move, our spray foam removal specialists can assess the loft first and tell you honestly whether it is needed.

 What spray foam insulation is, and why it can become a problem